Microscopic dynamics and an effective Landau-Zener transition in the quasi-adiabatic preparation of spatially ordered states of Rydberg excitations: Introduction

-Since the excitation path \textit{B} goes through a gapless region, the phase transition can only be adiabatic in a finite system for which we cannot use Kibble-Zurek arguments to estimate the fidelity of the target state.
-To unravel the microscopic dynamics of the system, we consider chains of $N \lesssim 10$ laser-driven atoms with long-range (van der Waals, $V \propto x^{-6}$) interactions between the atomic Rydberg states, and examine the adiabatic preparation of spatially-ordered Rydberg excitations of atoms using frequency chirped laser pulses, as proposed theoretically in \cite{Pohl2010,Schachenmayer2010} and studied experimentally in \cite{Bloch2015,Bernien2017,Keesling2019,Omran2019,Ebadi2021,Bluvstein2021,Semeghini2021,Kim2018,Sanchez2018,Lienhard2018,Scholl2021}.
-Our system is initially prepared in a trivial state with all the atoms in the spin-down (ground) state, and while the intuition behind the proposal is to evolve the system along states with a sequentially growing number of equidistant Rydberg excitations, we show that the system explores other, more complex states on the way to the target antiferromagnetic-like final state.
-On the one hand, the time dependent detuning and strength of the coupling field establish adiabatic eigenstates without well defined excitation number.
-On the other hand, the time dependent state of the system neither follows states with increasing integer number of excitations nor the instantaneous adiabatic ground state of the full quantum Hamiltonian, but is prone to non-adiabatic transfer to the excited state(s) \cite{Benseny2021}.
+In this paper, to unravel the microscopic dynamics of the system, we consider chains of $N \lesssim 10$ laser-driven atoms with long-range (van der Waals, $V_{ij} \propto x_{ij}^{-6}$) interactions between the atomic Rydberg states, and examine the adiabatic preparation of spatially-ordered Rydberg excitations using frequency chirped laser pulses, as proposed theoretically in \cite{Pohl2010,Schachenmayer2010} and studied experimentally in \cite{Bloch2015,Bernien2017,Keesling2019,Omran2019,Ebadi2021,Bluvstein2021,Semeghini2021,Kim2018,Sanchez2018,Lienhard2018,Scholl2021}.
+Our system is initially prepared in a trivial state with all the atoms in the spin-down (ground) state, and while the intuition behind the proposal is to evolve the system along states with a sequentially growing number of equidistant Rydberg excitations, we show that the system explores other, more complex states on the way to the target antiferromagnetic-like final state: On the one hand, the time dependent detuning and strength of the coupling field establish adiabatic eigenstates without well defined excitation number.
+On the other hand, the time dependent state of the system follows neither states with increasing integer number of excitations nor the instantaneous adiabatic ground state of the full quantum Hamiltonian, but is prone to non-adiabatic transfer to the excited state(s) \cite{Benseny2021}.
 Yet, to a good approximation, nearly all of the population loss from the adiabatic ground state is due to the non-adiabatic transition to the first excited state.
 The fidelity of state preparation can then be estimated using the Landau-Zener formula \cite{LZ1,LZ2} for an effective two-level system in the basis of instantaneous adiabatic eigenstates.

 The paper is organized as follows.
 In Sec.~\ref{sec:protocol} we review the adiabatic preparation protocol \cite{Pohl2010,Schachenmayer2010,Bloch2015,Bernien2017,Keesling2019,Omran2019,Ebadi2021,Bluvstein2021,Semeghini2021,Kim2018,Sanchez2018,Lienhard2018,Scholl2021}.
 In Sec.~\ref{sec:prepfidelity} we present the results of numerical simulations of the dynamics of the system and the application of the Landau-Zener theory to estimate the fidelity of preparation of the target final state.
 Our conclusions are summarized in Sec.~\ref{sec:summary}.
 In the Appendix, we briefly revisit the lowest-order adiabatic perturbation theory and illustrate it with a driven two-state system \cite{Benseny2021}.